 There are very few requirements of the CSOP legislation relating to the option terms.
-The main ones are that the options cannot be transferred (other than to personal representatives), they must lapse within 12 months of death and it must be clear the option is a right to acquire shares (so cannot contain excessive discretion).
+The main ones are that the options cannot be transferred (other than to personal representatives), they must lapse within 12 months of an optionholder dying, and it must be clear that the option is a right to acquire shares (so the terms cannot contain excessive discretion).